citronalco/FM4-7Tage-Download/README.md

 ```

 ### See also
-If you want to listen to the downloaded shows with your podcast player: https://github.com/citronalco/mp3-to-rss2feed creates a RSS2 feed from MP3 files.
+If you run a web server and want to listen to the downloaded shows with your podcast player: https://github.com/citronalco/mp3-to-rss2feed creates a RSS2 feed from MP3 files.